 The different types and methods of training

 Firm-sponsored training can be classified into two types: classroom and on-the-job training.
 On-the-job training is informal and typically takes place during work hours at the workplace.
 Classroom training is more formal and can take place outside the workplace and outside regular working hours.
-Most studies have focused on formal classroom training only, which is actually quite problematic given how much training is informal and acquired “on the job.”
+Most studies have focused on formal classroom training only, which is quite problematic given how much training is informal in reality.

-The methods of delivery of the training can differ considerably between and within the two types of training.
-The various methods of training can include: formal internal training; formal external training; seminars and talks; training on the job; job rotation (where the management of the firm moves individuals and groups of employees between two or more jobs in a structured way); quality circles (in which groups of employees meet regularly together in order to solve work-related issues and problems); and self-induced learning .
+The methods of training delivery can differ considerably between and within the two types of training.
+The various methods can include: formal internal training; formal external training; seminars and talks; training on the job; job rotation (where the management of the firm moves individuals and groups of employees between two or more jobs in a structured way); quality circles (in which groups of employees meet regularly together in order to solve work-related issues and problems); and self-induced learning .

 The subject areas of training can also vary, although very few studies have examined the benefits or returns to training at the subject level.
-However, the three most common subject areas for training are: (1) professional training; (2) computer software training; and (3) occupational health, safety, and environmental protection training .
-Other common subject areas are managerial training, supervisory training, and sales-and-marketing training.
+The three most common subject areas for training are: (i) professional training; (ii) computer software training; and (iii) occupational health, safety, and environmental protection training .
+Other common subject areas are managerial training, supervisory training, and sales and marketing training.

-The measurement of firm-sponsored training also varies widely across studies.
-Most often, training is measured only by an indication of whether or not the worker received training during the past year.
-Though some studies also benefited from including information regarding the duration of training (in days or hours) or regarding the money spent on training (i.e. direct expenses by the firm).
+Measurement of firm-sponsored training also varies widely across studies.
+Most often, it is measured only by an indication of whether or not the worker received such training during the past year.
+Though some studies also include information regarding the duration of training (in days or hours) or regarding the money spent on training (i.e. direct expenses by the firm).
 At the firm level, a typical measure of human capital investment is the fraction of the workforce that received training during the past year, although more detailed measures on hours and costs can be aggregated at the firm level.

 Effects of training on wages

-The literature on the impact of training on wages is quite extensive and can be classified into three categories, which are differentiated by whether the measured outcome at the worker level is: (1) the worker’s hourly wage; (2) wage growth at the worker level; or (3) the workplace’s wage bill.
+The literature on the impact of training on wages is quite extensive and can be classified into three categories, which are differentiated by whether the measured outcome at the worker level is: (i) the worker’s hourly wage; (ii) wage growth at the worker level; or (iii) the workplace’s wage bill.

 Regardless of the selected measurement outcome, it is difficult to measure the full extent of the effect of training on wages.
-This is because, first, there is the standard problem that is usually encountered in studies of this type, whereby certain characteristics are difficult to capture because they are not easily measurable.
-This might be the innate “ability” of an employee, for example, which is difficult to quantify.
-This problem can lead to an overstating, or an “upward bias,” in the estimated return to training.
-Second, the training history of the worker is rarely captured or observed in such studies.
-This means that the omission of past training episodes, in case they are correlated with current training and wages, may also bias the estimated wage returns upward.
+First, there is the standard problem usually encountered in studies of this type, whereby certain characteristics are difficult to capture because they are not easily measurable (e.g. the innate “ability” of an employee).
+This can lead to an overstating, or an “upward bias,” in the estimated return to training.
+Second, the worker’s training history is rarely captured or observed in such studies.
+Omitting past training episodes that are correlated with current training and wages may also bias the estimated wage returns upward.

 The most comprehensive study that considers the impact of firm-sponsored training on wages is a recent overview analysis of 71 sets of results from 38 studies .
 The analysis shows an average wage increase of 2.6% for each occurrence of training.
-The authors note that returns vary by types of training and that differences in the research approach can partly explain the differences in estimates, as studies that take into consideration any bias that may have been made in the selection of the original sample obtain somewhat smaller returns.
+The authors note that returns vary by types of training and that differences in the research approach can partly explain the differences in estimates, as studies that consider potential bias in selecting the original sample obtain somewhat smaller returns.

-The studies provide two additional conclusions.
+The above study provides two additional conclusions .
 First, that the returns to training are lower in firms outside the US.
 Second, that returns tend to be lower in more recent studies.
-The former finding is consistent with the view that firm wage structures are more compressed and less flexible in Europe than in the US.
+The former finding is consistent with the view that firm wage structures are thought to be more compressed and less flexible in Europe than in the US due to higher binding minimum wages, monopsony power, or search costs, for example.
 The latter finding could be due to diminishing returns over time or, alternatively, as a result of using more sophisticated statistical techniques.

 Effects of training on productivity

-The solution to those problems uses firm-level or industry-level data gathered over a long period of time, which includes information on both training and productivity.
-It takes into account differences between firms and productivity “shocks” that may be related to training decisions.
-One study from the UK finds a significant, positive effect of training on productivity: value-added increases by 6% when the proportion of workers receiving training increases by 10 percentage points .
+The solution to the above problems is to use firm-level or industry-level data gathered over a long period of time, which includes information on both training and productivity.
+This approach takes into account differences between firms and productivity “shocks” that may be related to training decisions.
+One such study from the UK finds a significant, positive effect of training on productivity: value added increases by 6% when the proportion of workers receiving training increases by 10 percentage points .
 Another study from Germany finds that increasing the proportion of employees receiving training by 1% increases firm productivity by 0.76% .

 However, neither of these studies distinguish between on-the-job and classroom training.
 Many studies find positive effects of general (classroom) training but no effect for specific (on-the-job) training.
 It is therefore important to not aggregate all types of training into one single measure.

-Using “value-added per worker” as a measure of productivity at the firm level, one study finds that employees who undertook classroom training are 3.4% more productive than untrained employees, whereas those who undertook on-the-job training are 1.6% more productive in terms of value added per worker .
+Using “value added per worker” as a measure of productivity at the firm level, one study finds that employees who undertake classroom training are 3.4% more productive than untrained employees, whereas those who undertake on-the-job training are 1.6% more productive in terms of value added per worker .
 The higher return to classroom training has two explanations.
 First, on-the-job training is more closely related to turnover and is best thought of as part of turnover cost.
 Second, some subject areas of training (e.g. professional training) are more amenable to classroom training than on-the-job training.

 Is training a good investment for a firm?

-Whereas the above-mentioned studies inform us on the returns or benefits of training for workers and firms, they indicate nothing about whether firm-sponsored training is actually a worthwhile investment for the firm.
+Whereas the above-mentioned studies inform about the returns or benefits of training for workers and firms, they indicate nothing about whether firm-sponsored training is actually a worthwhile investment for the firm.
 It is impossible to determine if that is the case without simultaneously considering the costs of training.

-One study investigates this by using a large panel data set of Portuguese firms from 1995 to 1999—effectively a census of firms with more than 100 employees—in order to determine an internal rate or measure of the return to the firm of its investments in training .
-The authors consider both the direct costs of training and its “opportunity cost” to the firm, which is the amount of time workers would have spent on production activities for the firm had they not been participating in training programs.
-The authors conclude that the internal rate of return is 8.6%, which is a rate that is similar to other firm investments in physical capital or to formal schooling.
+One study investigates this by using a large panel data set of Portuguese firms from 1995 to 1999—effectively a census of firms with more than 100 employees—in order to determine an internal rate of return to the firm of its training investments .
+The authors consider both the direct costs of training and its “opportunity cost” to the firm, which is the amount of time workers would have spent on production activities had they not been participating in training programs.
+The authors conclude that the internal rate of return is 8.6%, which is similar to other firm investments in physical capital or to formal schooling.
 This is understandable in the sense that it would be very surprising to find widely different results, as it would suggest that the firm could increase its return by switching from a poorly performing investment to a better one.